gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-10-Integrating-Blockchain-in-Web-Application-MetaMask.md

         // Request user permission
         await window.ethereum.request({ method: 'eth_requestAccounts' });

 This code will trigger a popup in the MetaMask extension asking the user to grant permission to access their Ethereum accounts.
 If the user approves, the promise will be resolved.
-Use this notebook to play around with this code on Scribbler: [https://decentralized-intelligence.com/jsnb/#./examples/Ethereum-Metamask.jsnb](https://decentralized-intelligence.com/jsnb/#./examples/Ethereum-Metamask.jsnb)
+Use this notebook to play around with this code on Scribbler: [Scribbler Notebook for Ethereum Interaction](https://app.scribbler.live/#./examples/Ethereum-Metamask.jsnb)

 3. Accessing MetaMask provider object: